 #5 Rest and a healthy diet can help manage physical side effects of chemotherapy, but it is important to take care of your emotional needs, too.
 Begin looking for support groups where you can express your anxiety, fears and any other emotions you may experience during chemotherapy.
-The HPV and Anal Cancer Foundation’s Peer to Peer Support Program links thrivers with one another and is an outlet for mentorship and experience sharing.
+Anal Cancer Foundation’s Peer to Peer Support Program links thrivers with one another and is an outlet for mentorship and experience sharing.

 Undoubtedly your family and friends will love and support you through this time, but many patients experience undue strain if they try to keep on a 'happy face' to avoid putting those close to them through pain.
 Having the support of others who know what you are going through can help with management of emotional stress and may be crucial to maintaining your emotional health.

 Some helpful questions to consider asking your care provider before starting chemotherapy are:

 - What chemotherapy medications will I be taking?